saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 Level is measured using sight glasses.
 It is critical to maintain the correct level in the hotwell.

 ### Condensate Pumps
-Increase the pressure of the condensate from the hotwell.
+Used to increase the pressure of the condensate from the hotwell.
 They are usually constant-speed, multistage, centrifugal pumps.
 Usually two or more condensate pumps are used in a condensate & feedwater system, and one or more pumps may be operating at any given time.
+E.g. if the pumps are 100% capacity pumps, only one needs to be running while the others serve as backups.

-### Gland Steam Condensers
+### Gland Steam & Air EjectCondensers
 Used to recover heat from the steam used in the plant's gland steam system.
 Uses condensate in order to cool the steam and heat the condensate.

 ### Air Ejector Condensers